-If none of these existing tools suit your needs, you may want to create an assessment process on your own.
+If none of the existing tools suit your needs, you may want to create an assessment process on your own.
 If that’s your choice, be sure to enlist all of your staff in the effort.
-Everyone can be helpful, including your teachers, front-office staff, and even volunteers… you’ll also need everyone’s buy-in.
+Everyone can be helpful, including your teachers, front-office staff, and even volunteers… and you’ll need everyone’s buy-in.

 Plan on two or three meetings in which you and your team can drill down on what you feel constitutes a skillset that’s essential for empowered youth.
 Your list can be as simple or lengthy as you want – just don’t overdo it, since you’ll need to conduct assessments on a regular basis.